25 × 19 cm | 8 × 10 in

 256 ills | 305 pages

 A unique and engaging exploration of how the camera lens has shaped public perceptions of the atomic age and its legacy of anxiety.
-The images featured are extremely vivid and were taken by famed photographers including Weegee, Barbara Kruger, Sandy Skoglund and Garry Winogrand from some of the nuclear events from 1945 onwards.
+The images featured are extremely vivid and were taken by famed photographers, including Weegee, Barbara Kruger, Sandy Skoglund and Garry Winogrand, during some of the nuclear events from 1945 onwards.

-Through a wide range of visual documentation, Camera Atomica raises questions such as: what has the role of photography been in underwriting a public image of the bomb and nuclear energy?
-Has the circulation of photographic images heightened or lessened anxieties, or done both at the same time?
+Through a wide range of visual documentation, Camera Atomica raises questions such as: what role has photography played in underwriting the public image of the bomb and nuclear energy?
+Has the circulation of photographic images heightened or lessened anxieties, or perhaps achieved both at the same time?
 How should the different visual protocols of photography be understood?

 Co-published to coincide with a major exhibition at the Art Gallery of Ontario in 2014.